Follow the steps below to apply for this degree programme.

 How to submit a request?

-From 1 July onwards, the request form will be published on this page.
+You have to submit a request by filling in this form.
 A request can be submitted until 31 August 2020.
 Please prepare the following steps:

 Please take note: Any request that we receive without this statement, will not be taken into consideration.